ASilentBond/Documentation/Help and support.md

 - **Feedback and Bug Reporting:** If you encounter any bugs or have suggestions to improve the game, you can report them on our [GitHub issues page](https://github.com/yourusername/yourgame/issues).
 We appreciate your feedback and contributions to make the gaming experience even better.

 Our support team is dedicated to providing timely assistance and ensuring you have a seamless gaming experience.
 Don't hesitate to reach out if you need any help or have feedback to share.

+---

+# How do I start a new game?

+Starting a new game in [Your Game Name] is a straightforward process.
+Follow these simple steps to begin your adventure:

+1. **Launch the Game:** Open [Your Game Name] from your preferred platform or launcher.

+2. **Main Menu:** You will be greeted by the main menu of the game.

+3. **New Game Option:** Look for the "New Game" or "Start New Game" option on the main menu.
+It's typically located prominently.

+4. **Select Difficulty (if applicable):** Depending on the game, you may be prompted to choose a difficulty level.
+Make your selection.

+5. **Begin Your Adventure:** Confirm your choice, and the game will start a new session, allowing you to embark on a fresh adventure.

+That's it!
+You're now ready to enjoy A Silent Bond from the beginning.
+Have fun exploring the game world and completing quests.